ursatile/jsray/03-02-colors.md

 ## Review & Recap

-- JSTracer uses the HTML color model; colors have a red, green, and blue value, each from 0 to 255.
+- Radiance uses the HTML color model; colors have a red, green, and blue value, each from 0 to 255.
 - We've defined a base class, `Material` for all the materials used in our 3D scene
 - We've created a single kind of material, `Color`, for objects which are a solid color